Promotional image for the expert-level AM certificate program with dates and pricing

 • Module 2 – Topology Optimization (TO)

-What is Topology Optimization?, advantages of TO, Topology Optimization process, applications of TO, TO software, traditional TO VS modern TO, TO on 3DEXPERIENCE, TO design exercise.
+What is Topology Optimization?, advantages of TO, Topology Optimization process, applications of TO, TO software, traditional TO Vs modern TO, TO on 3DEXPERIENCE, TO design exercise.

-• Module 3 – Advanced CAD
+• Module 3 – Advanced CAD for AM

 • Module 4 – Metal AM